BoringCode/scripture-engagement-platform/README.md

 ```

 ## API Setup
-In our application we are using the BibleGateway API to get access to our scripture.
-For any of this functionality to work you must first create a file with an unexpired access token from BibleGateway.
+In our application we are using the Bible Gateway API to get access to our scripture.
+For any of this functionality to work you must first create a file with an unexpired access token from Bible Gateway.
+Read the [Bible Gateway API documentation](https://api.biblegateway.com/3/docs) for more information on the API.

 This file should be titled "bg-keys.json" and stored in the application root.
 Inside this file should be the following: